joedefen/grub-pal/README.md

  [Security & Advanced]
 ```
 NOTES:
 * `grub-wiz` supports more parameters than shown; you can see them all with the `s` key.
-The parameters that are suppressed will be marked with an `✘` (wand called x-params).
+The parameters that are suppressed will be marked with an `✘` (and called x-params).
 * In the header, `⮜–⮞` indicates you can cycle through a list of values with the right/left arrow keys.
-* Also, `[e]dit` indicates you can typ `e` to free-style edit the parameter; in that case, your change will be check with a regular expression and you must make it match.
+* Also, `[e]dit` indicates you can type `e` to free-style edit the parameter; in that case, your change will be checked with a regular expression and you must make it match.
 * When you have finished your changes, then type `w` to write the parameter after you **review** them.
-* For editing the `CMDLINE` see "Essential Linux Kernel Parameters (GRUB Arguments)" in the Appendix.
+* For editing the `CMDLINE` parameters, see "Essential Linux Kernel Parameters (GRUB Arguments)" in the Appendix.

 ##### REVIEW SCREEN
-The next step in update the `grub` configuration is the REVIEW screen:
+The next step in updating the `grub` configuration is the REVIEW screen:
 ```
  REVIEW  [g]uide=Off [w]rite [R]estore ESC:back ?:help [q]uit  𝚫=1
                              ⮜–⮞ [e]dit